litoj/reform.nvim/README.md

 ## Goals

-### Featured
+### Features

-- identical look across different languages (including vim docs in lua)
+- [x] identical look across different languages (including vim docs in lua)
-- as fast as possible - formatted with a single readthrough, written in `C`
+- [x] as fast as possible - formatted on a single pass, written in `C`
-- customizable - all functions can be replaced by your own
+- [x] fully customizable - all functions can be replaced by your own
-- any link in markdown format is clickable (see `open_link` bellow)
+- [x] links should be clickable like in any other IDE (see `open_link` bellow)

-### Planned

-- support more languages
+- [ ] support more languages (Rust, go, js...)
-- error handling to avoid entire nvim crash when parsing incorrect markdown
+- [ ] better parser error handling (mostly doesn't occur) to avoid entire nvim crash
-  - probably should fix lua crash with cmp-nvim-lsp-signature-help
+- [x] supports cmp-nvim-lsp-signature-help - has to replace internal method to inject formatting

 ## Supported langauges

-Bellow mentioned language servers were tested.
+Language servers bellow were tested.

 - C/Cpp: `clangd`
 - Lua: `sumneko_lua`/`lua-language-server` with [`neodev`](https://github.com/folke/neodev.nvim)